Exclusive: Sen.-Elect Bill Hagerty Warns Georgia Democrat Jon Ossoff ‘May Be a Security Risk’

 In addition to the emergence of the Swalwell news, a recent Axios report about a CCP think tank staffer offering money in exchange for source information demonstrates another alleged attempt, seemingly by a Chinese-government affiliate, to tap into sensitive information about U.S. policy on China.
 Axios described that attempt as “surprisingly clumsy” and said it suggests “that amid a chill in U.S.-China relations and a global pandemic, it’s gotten harder for people in Beijing to know what’s happening in Washington.”

 As for Ossoff and his transaction with the CCP-linked company, Ossoff’s campaign has argued that the payment is innocent.
 According to the campaign, PCCW purchased rights to air a film by Insight TWI — which produces investigative video — about Islamic State war crimes.
-The campaign called criticism of the payment “one of the most laughable smear campaigns in Georgia history,” according to the AJC.
+An Ossoff spokeswoman called criticism of the payment “one of the most laughable smear campaigns in Georgia history,” according to the AJC.

 Ossoff’s defenders also point out that paperwork oversights are not uncommon, although as Richard Painter, former chief White House ethics lawyer under George W. Bush, told National Review, it is uncommon to document a receipt that is lower than the amount required.